Tuesday, June 11, 2002

 Put more of your time, more of your thoughts, and more of your efforts where your heart is.
 The achievements which truly matter are the achievements that have real meaning and substance for you.
 If you blindly follow the world’s shallow, superficial definition of success you’ll find yourself becoming shallow and superficial as well.
 Is that what you really want?

 Honor and respect that very real feeling you have that life can be so much more than merely getting by.
 Commit the time, the attention, the substance of your life to your most sacred beliefs and your most compelling vision of what life can be.
 Live the best of your priorities in each moment, and the success you achieve will be sweet indeed.

 Copyright ©2002 Ralph S. Marston, Jr. All Rights Reserved.
 The Daily Motivator is provided for your personal, non-commercial use only.
-Re-distribution (other than personal sharing) without permission is not allowed.
+Other than personal sharing, please do not re-distribute without permission.